planttheidea/highcharts-config/API.md

 `buildConfig.options(config: (Object|OptionsConfig) = {}[, options: Object = {}]])`

-Build a configuration object spcific to options, with the accompanying convenience methods.

-*config (defaults to {})*

-Initial configuration object to populate with, either as a plain object or an existing ChartConfig instance.
+Build a configuration object specific to global options, with the accompanying convenience methods.
+Accepts the initial configuration object to populate with, either as a plain object or an existing OptionsConfig instance, and any options to apply to the configuration, with all properties optional.

-*options (defaults to {})*

-Options to apply to the configuration, with all properties optional.
 Takes the following shape:

 ```
 {